Charles A. Hunt (Wisconsin politician)

 Charles A. Hunt (April 17, 1829 – August 24, 1899) was an American miller, Republican politician, and Wisconsin pioneer.
-He was a key figure in the attempted removal of the Winnebago people from Wisconsin in the 1870s, and was a founder of Clinton, Vernon County, Wisconsin, and Melvina, Wisconsin.
+He was a key figure in the attempted removal of the Winnebago people from Wisconsin in the 1870s, and was a founder of Clinton and Melvina, Wisconsin.
 He was also a member of the Wisconsin State Assembly, representing Monroe County during the 1868 and 1870 sessions, and served as a Union Army officer during the American Civil War.

 Early years and settlement in Wisconsin

 Charles A. Hunt was born April 17, 1829, in Gerry, New York.
 He was raised and educated there and moved west to the Wisconsin Territory in 1845.
 He initially settled in Grant County, and worked in a mill, but after hearing of the California Gold Rush, he went west to seek his fortune.
 He returned to Grant County a year later and returned to his mill, where he worked until 1855.

 That year, he moved north to Vernon County, Wisconsin, then known as "Bad Ax" County.
 He settled in what would become the community of Bloomingdale, in what was then part of the town of Christiana.
 He was the first blacksmith in the settlement, and later that year purchased half ownership of a partially constructed mill, in partnership with Evan Oleson.
 He completed construction the mill in 1856, making it the first operating mill in the settlement.
 In 1857, this section became a separate town, originally called "Masterson" and later renamed Clinton.
 The first meeting of the new town was held at Hunt and Oleson's mill, and Hunt was elected the first chairman of the town board.

 In 1857, Hunt, Oleson, and J. E. Palmer, worked to plat the settlement of Bloomingdale and established a post office there.
 Hunt became the second postmaster at Bloomingdale, serving until he joined the Union Army.
 He was elected to the Bad Ax County board of supervisors for 1857, and was subsequently re-elected for 1858, 1859, 1860, and 1861, serving as chairman for the fall session of the 1860 term and for all of the 1861 term.